barbacoder/zabbix-topdesk/README.md

-# zabbix-topdesk
+# Zabbix Topdesk Mediatype
-This zabbix webhook script will create or close Topdesk incidents based on triggers.
+This zabbix mediatype will create or close Topdesk incidents based on triggers.
+You'll find a xml for importing the mediatype as well as the seperate script which handles the Topdesk API calls.

 To get this to work you'll need to do the following steps:
 * Create a Topdesk user and enable it for API access